discipletoolsbot/prayer-global-porch/README.md

 Run

+`npm run release:fix`
+`npm run release:feature`
-`npm run release x.y.z`
+`npm run release:major`

-Where x.y.z is the release number based on the previous one made.
+This will generate the correct semver tag based off of the current tag found in package.json.

-This will create a new tag of this number on the current commit, change the version number in
+It will then create a new tag of this number on the current commit, change the version number in

 * package.json
 * version-control.json